MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 AdapterSecurityContext securityContext;
 ```

-You can then get the current `AuthenticatedUser` using:
+You can then, for example, get the current `AuthenticatedUser` using:

 ```java
 AuthenticatedUser currentUser = securityContext.getAuthenticatedUser();